thomasgosse/spring-experimentations/README.md

 # Spring animation

-This project has been created in order to understand deeper how spring animation works, after discover [this amazing article](https://medium.com/@dtinth/spring-animation-in-css-2039de6e1a03).
+This project has been created in order to understand deeper how spring animation works, after discovering [this amazing article](https://medium.com/@dtinth/spring-animation-in-css-2039de6e1a03).

 The goal is to solve the following damped spring equation: